 Over the last 5 years, LIGO benefited from OSG software and opportunistic computing [13], with the OSG project providing the “embedded user support” effort to port LIGO applications to benefit from distributed HTC.
 For the next 5 years, we expect LIGO to benefit in addition from OSG’s knowledge, processes, and services with regard to the global integration of gravitational wave physics.

 Apart from these core constituencies in Particle, Nuclear, and Astrophysics, there are a number of other stakeholders from physics, biology, chemistry, mathematics, medicine, computer science, and engineering.

+Achieved progress in terms of the sociology: Global systems, global partnerships, local vs global cohesion.

+Compute with a center – domain specific.

 Among them is the Structural Biology community (SBGrid) with its headquarter at Harvard Medical School.
 The SBGrid Consortium is a computing collaboration of more than 140 X-ray crystallography, NMR and electron microscopy laboratories.
 Participating laboratories include groups at more than 50 academic institutions in 12 countries.
 Structural biology focuses primarily on the study of molecular structure of proteins and nucleic acids and the association of structure and function.
 The community has significant data and processing requirements originating from large data sets resulting from various forms of macromolecular imaging techniques (X-ray cyrstallography, electron-microscopy, and NMR), as well as simulation and modeling algorithms for protein folding, docking, structure determination, and dynamics.
 SBGrid is still a new community to OSG, consuming 6 Million CPU hours in 2010 across more than 20 different sites, leading to their first scientific publication [6] derived solely from opportunistic computing on OSG.

 Some of the most active communities today precede the OSG (CDF, CDMS, D0, MiniBooNE, MINOS, STAR, Geant4), and adapted technologies from OSG into their operations, or even moved their operations onto OSG as their primary Cyberinfrastructure (CDF, D0).
 Others have started their large scale distributed computing operations from the beginning with OSG in mind (Minerva, NEBioGrid, SBGrid) or are exploring OSG as part of their preparations for future operations (DES, GlueX, IceCube, Mu2e, NEES, Nova, …).